Binary classification based Monte Carlo simulation: Introduction

 Our paper is based on the observation that \eqref{approx-classifier1} is equivalent to

-which implies that (typically neural network based) classifiers can also be used for approximating {\sl density ratios}.
+which implies that (typically neural network based) classifiers can also be used for approximating {\sl pdf ratios}.

 Equation \eqref{pdf_ratio_approx1} has already been observed, and exploited in contexts where estimating a ratio of pdfs is relevant.
 First, classifiers are at the core of adversarial training techniques in which divergence measures involving a ratio are replaced by an approximation based on a classifier \citep{nguyen2010estimating}.
-This enables to learn implicit generative models (i.e., with untractable pdfs) \citep{GAN} \cite{GANOverviewIEEE} \citep{creswell2018denoising}.
-Moreover, classifier based density ratio approximation have been applied to estimation of such metrics as Mutual Information \citep{belghazi2018mutual}.
+This enables to learn implicit generative models (i.e., with intractable pdfs) \citep{GAN} \cite{GANOverviewIEEE} \citep{creswell2018denoising}.
+Moreover, classifier based pdf ratio approximation has been applied to estimation of such metrics as Mutual Information \citep{belghazi2018mutual}.
 Finally, classifiers based ratios have been applied successfully in statistical hypothesis testing procedures \citep{gretton2012kernel}, which heavily rely on likelihood-ratio tests.

-If now $p_0$ is an instrumental distribution, then \eqref{pdf_ratio_approx1} can be turned into an (approximately normalized) approximation of target pdf $p_1$.
+If $p_0$ is an instrumental distribution with tractable pdf, then \eqref{pdf_ratio_approx1} can be turned into an approximation of target pdf $p_1$.
 So classifiers can be used for density estimation, conditional density estimation, or likelihood-to-evidence ratio estimation, making them especially relevant in a likelihood-free inference setting \citep{durkan2020contrastive}\citep{hermans2020likelihood}\citep{thomas2022likelihood}.